Douglas Clague built Hutchison into one of the largest trading houses in Hong Kong.

 Clague died in 1981 following a battle with cancer.

-Hutchison remains one of the largest companies in Hong Kong, and Clague deserves credit for having faith in the Hong Kong economy and building the company into what it is today.
+Hutchison remains one of the largest companies in Hong Kong, and Clague deserves credit for having had faith in the Hong Kong economy and for establishing the strong foundations for Hutchinson which Ka-shing subsequently built upon.